apiato/documentation/docs/features/authentication.md

 3) The Client will be granted an Access Token to be saved.
 Then the Client can start requesting secure data, by sending the Access Token in the HTTP Header `Authorization = Bearer {Access-Token}`.

-Note: When a new user is registered, will be issued a personal Access Token automatically.
-Check the User "Registration page".

 More info at [Laravel Passport Here](https://laravel.com/docs/master/passport#personal-access-tokens)